scalableinternetservices/ucsb_website/_slide_src/07_high_availability_and_client_side_caching.md

 Buy two switches!
 Again with a primary and failover and a heartbeat.

-During failover similar issues occur but layer 2 should be stateles so no/less synchronization needed.
+During failover similar issues occur but layer 2 should be stateless so no/less synchronization needed.

 ![Redundant switches](img/redundant_switches.png)